Heathercoraje/100-days-of-running/log.md

 **Today's Workout:** Key run week1 4miles (6.5km) 40:20 / Lifting: chest/ shoulder

-**Thoughts:** It was a good session, emptying the stomach really helped
+**Thoughts:** It was a good session, emptying the stomach really helped.
+Let's stick to the training plan rather than switching training days.
+KR on sunday is suitable.